Last updated 9.03.2023

 - Due to the conditions for granting VTA, participation in the service is coordinated with the company manager.

-The company is aware that if, after receiving the support, it turns out that the data provided by the company to receive the support is not correct, the incurred costs will be covered by the company.
+- The company is aware that if, after receiving the support, it turns out that the data provided by the company to receive the support is not correct or there is insufficient state aid balance, the company will cover the incurred cost of the entire service.

 AIRE services are provided to small and medium-sized (SME)* industrial companies.
 In order to use AIRE services, the company has the option to choose whether the aid (in the cost of the service provided to the company) is considered on the basis of the de minimis aid (VTA) regulation** or the general group exemption regulation***.
 When registering for the service, the customer manager supports the company in case of additional questions regarding state aid.